 Wall Street analyst ratings for Marathon Oil

-The SPDR S&P Oil & Gas Exploration & Production ETF (XOP) generally invests at least 80% of its total assets in oil and gas exploration companies.
-The Direxion Daily S&P Oil & Gas Exploration & Production Bear 3x ETF (DRIP) is a leveraged inverse ETF that invests in oil and gas exploration and production companies.
+The SPDR S&P Oil and Gas Exploration & Production ETF (XOP) generally invests at least 80% of its total assets in oil and gas exploration companies, whereas the Vanguard Energy ETF (VDE) invests in the broader energy market.

-The highest target price for Marathon Oil comes from Morgan Stanley.
-It assigned Marathon Oil a target price of $21, which is ~39% higher than the June 21 closing price of $15.09.
-Morgan Stanley issued its recommendation on June 20, 2016, and is expecting MRO to hit the target price within 12 months of the recommendation.
+As shown in the above table, the most recent recommendation of “overweight/attractive” comes from Morgan Stanley, issued on August 4, 2016.
+Morgan Stanley assigned Marathon Oil a target price of $21, which is ~56% higher than the August 3, 2016, closing price of $13.42.
+Morgan Stanley expects the target price to be reached within 12 months of the date of recommendation.